-As there are many other causes of miliary dermatitis in cats, your veterinarian may also recommend skin patch testing (or intradermal testing).
+As there are many other causes of miliary dermatitis in cats, the veterinarian may also recommend skin patch testing (or intradermal testing).
 This involves shaving an area of skin and injecting the area with small amounts of common allergens to see if your cat mounts an allergic response to any.

 Specialised blood tests can also confirm flea allergy dermatitis by detecting IgE antibodies in the blood.

-Antibiotics to treat a secondary bacterial infection.
+- Antibiotics or medicated shampoos to treat secondary skin (pyoderma) infection.

-Never use a flea product designed for dogs on your cat.
+- Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.